ChibiOS/ChibiOS/readme.txt

 *****************************************************************************
 *** Releases                                                              ***
 *****************************************************************************

+*** 1.0.2 ***
+- FIX: Fixed priority inheritance problem with condvars (bug 2674756).
+- Replaced ./docs/index.html with a direct shortcut to the documentation.

 *** 1.0.1 ***
 - NEW: Added to the STM32 demo makefile an option to build ChibiOS/RT with the